Advertise with Us!

 Gradient Descent refers to escalating down to the bottom of a valley.
 Simply, consider this something as opposed to climbing up a hill.
 It is a minimization algorithm meant for minimizing a given activation function.

 Q: How does Backpropagation work?
-Also, state its various variants.
+Also, it state its various variants.

 A: Backpropagation refers to a training algorithm used for multilayer neural networks.
 Following the backpropagation algorithm, the error is moved from an end of the network to all weights inside the network.
 Doing so allows for efficient computation of the gradient.